 Recommended for Pasadena's Best Restaurants because: One of Pasadena's best ethnic restaurants, this is a place that draws foodies of every cultural background that join in the love of bone broth.

-Jenny's expert tip: Make a reservation to guarantee your table, as this place is very popular and not very large.
+Jenny's expert tip: Make a reservation online or by phone to guarantee your table, as this place is very popular and not very large.

 For Mexican food with a flair, Maestro Pasadena's the place.
 Start with a jalapeño margarita and pair it with their guacamole served with crisp plantain chips, then move on to some spicy fried calamari presented with a roasted bell pepper puree.
 That's a different take on the traditional, as are the Tacos Ahogados, which are more like a variation of a taquito than a taco, stuffed with free-range chicken and fried.
 You'll also find empanadas stuffed with shrimp and octopus; delicate Branzino served over a corn puree; mole chicken; and ceviche on this south-of-the-border menu that roams around Mexico for inspiration.
 If a smoky mezcal is to your taste, Maestro has a special collection on hand; try the artisanal batch of Respiral made by Reina Sanchez for a smooth taste sensation.